What is TOUCH-AI?

 Scoliosis detection is an interesting case because of the variance in reporting and managing scoliosis patients.
 In this scenario algorithms return a few common metrics that are typically time-intensive to do manually.
 Though metrics like the Cobb angle are commonly reported today, they have their limitations in accounting for vertebrae rotation.
 So the use case defines a series of secondary metrics that would best help radiologists call and treat scoliosis.

-Who develops use cases for the ACR DSI?
+Who develops use cases for DSI?

 Physicians, medical physicists, data scientists, software engineers, radiology business leaders and patient advocates selected to provide expert support for the activities of the Institute.
 They were chosen based on their clinical expertise and experience in the areas of data science, framework, terminology, methodology and clinical integration.